cloudmesh/cloudmesh-nlp/README.md

 * Content classification analyses text content and returns a content category for the content.

-* Transaltion service
+* Translation service

-### Authentication and AUthorization
+### Authentication and Authorization

-Explain how you can acess this service (possibly api key and how to use them in your prg.
+Explain how you can access this service (possibly api key and how to use them in your prg.
 PLEASE DO NEVER POST OR INCLUDE YOUR API KE IN A CLOUMESH DIR.)

 filename of the google_api_key